michibinder/michibinder.github.io/_pages/about.md

 I did my Bachelor degree in Aerospace Engineering and even wrote my thesis at **NASA**, but I am kind of more happy when talking about climate, glaciers and waves, instead of rockets or airplanes.
 Everything else is the same anyway.

 Programming is a little bit important in today's science, so I'll just say **I love it**.
 I guess I ll find out how I much I really like **simulations** during my master thesis now, but what's also really interesting is this **artifical intelligence** (AI) thing everybody talks about.
 I managed to drive the car up the mountain (check out my Github), but there's so much more to learn about.
-Would be cool to combine some natural science research with evolved machine learning techniques.
+Would be cool to combine some natural science research with evolved machine learning techniques some day.

 Looking forward to new challenges.